mc1481/recipe-app/README.md

 ## Running the App

+Clone the repository.

-In the project directory, you can run:
+In the project directory,

 ### `npm start`